openserv-labs/agent-tutorial/python-api-agent-example/README.md

-# OpenServ Python Agent Example
+# Python Agent Example With OpenServ API

 This is a reference implementation of an OpenServ API agent using Python and FastAPI.
 It demonstrates how to create an agent that can handle tasks and respond to chat messages.